 Learn the Essentials of creating uBoot, Linux and YOCTO

 This is a step-by-step course.
-During this course you will learn the essentials about porting uBoot, Linux and YOCTO on a custom board.
+During this course you will learn the essentials about porting uBoot, Linux and YOCTO to a custom board.

-After this course you will know how to get source code of uBoot, Linux and YOCTO for OpenRex board, you will know how to change the source, add a custom board support, compile it and test it.
+After this course you will know how to get uBoot, Linux and YOCTO source code for OpenRex board, you will know how to change the source, add a custom board support, compile it and test it.
 You can use similar steps to port uBoot, Kernel and YOCTO to your own boards.

 THIS COURSE IS FOR: Beginners, Hobbyists, Students and Engineers.